brurez/rd/README.md

 ### From Main Folder

 - `npm start` - run the server to serve the client folder content, meant to be used in production
-- `npm run dev` - run the server in debug mode and the client using webpack-dev-server
+- `npm run dev` - run the api server in debug mode, the client HMR React server and watch for changes on tracker folder.
-- `npm run build` - create a production ready build in `dist` folder
+- `npm run build` - create a production ready build for the application in  `client/dist` folder and build the tracker library and copy to the `public` folder
-- `npm run lint` - execute an eslint check on server files
 - `npm test` - run all server tests
 - `npm run test:watch` - run all server tests in watch mode

 ### From Client Folder

 - `npm clean` - delete the dist folder
-- `npm run lint` - execute an eslint check in the client folder
 - `npm test` - run all client tests
 - `npm run test:watch` - run all client tests in watch mode
-- `npm run coverage` - generate code coverage report in the `coverage` folder

 ## List of Third-Party Libraries

-### Both
+### All
-- Eslint
 - Jest

 ### Server